 Department of Education pays for Lucy's food and shelter which is valued at $400 per

 month.
-The CR determines that this third party payment results in countable ISM for
+The CS determines that this third party payment results in countable ISM for

 Lucy.
 Lucy is charged with ISM capped at the PMV for each month that she is at school

 including September and June.
-See (SI 00835.400) (ISM to one) for detailed instructions for processing this type of case on MSSICS.
+See SI 00835.400, " ISM only to the Claimant" for detailed instructions for processing this type of

 EXAMPLE 2: Child Not Subject To Deeming is Away at School

 James Wilson, a 15-year-old eligible child, is a resident at the same school as in